 Next, pour the batter evenly among 24 muffin tins, but do not over fill; leave some space for the batter to expand during baking.

-The paper muffin cups are optional, though they make cleanup and serving easier.
+The paper muffin cups or liners are optional, though they make cleanup and serving easier.
 Mom always preferred to use them.

 Bake muffins in hot oven (400°F) for about 20 to 25 minutes until done.